erikescher/portulock-keyserver/README.md

 the web generator.

 ## Further Details
-Further details are described in the associated master thesis, that will likely be published here later.
+Further details are described in the associated master thesis, which is provided in `thesis.pdf`.
+The associated presentation slides are available in `thesis_presentation.pdf`.

 ----
 Copyright (c) 2021.
 Erik Escher.
 PortuLock Keyserver.
 GPL-3.0-only.